 Small incisions are closed with sutures or steri-strips, leaving minimal scarring

-Begin gentle range of motion exercises as directed
+Begin gentle range-of-motion exercises as directed

 Strengthening